MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMTaskSequence.md

 ## DESCRIPTION

-The **Import-CMTaskSequence** cmdlet imports a task sequence into Microsoft System Center Configuration Manager.
+The **Import-CMTaskSequence** cmdlet imports a task sequence into Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.